Xserio617/Xserio617/README.md

 * **Frontend:** Developed with React, Vite, and TypeScript, featuring interactive elements like Leaflet maps and Swiper carousels.
 * **Deployment & CI/CD:** Fully containerized with **Docker**, using GitHub Actions for automated Android and Desktop build workflows.

-**MSRN (Healthcare Appointment System)** A comprehensive, full-stack appointment management system with an event-driven architecture.
+**MHRS (Healthcare Appointment System)** A comprehensive, full-stack appointment management system with an event-driven architecture.
 * **Architecture:** Implements CQRS pattern and robust UID strategies for security.
 * **Backend:** Powered by FastAPI, SQLAlchemy, and MariaDB.
 * **Search & Events:** Utilizes Elasticsearch for rapid doctor/slot lookups and RabbitMQ for asynchronous event processing.